-The whole purpose of the timeline is so that managers can see what’s ahead so they can better manage resources.
-Recurring tasks, even though don’t yet exist, will.
-If a manager doesn’t see them on a timeline and take into consideration, the purpose of the timeline is defeated and they fail at their job.
-Thus, if we don’t add them into the timeline, the scope of work is incomplete.
+The whole purpose of the timeline is so that managers can see what's ahead so they can better manage resources.
+Recurring tasks, even though don't yet exist, will.
+If a manager doesn't see them on a timeline and take into consideration, the purpose of the timeline is defeated and they fail at their job.
+Thus, if we don't add them to the timeline, the scope of work is incomplete.

 Carefully considering all the use case scenarios stretches out initial development but it saves us time and money further down the road.
 If we do only the bare minimum, users will request the missing features and we'll lose time going through the whole process again.
 It's better to anticipate things and get it right on the first go.

 Before development can begin, we establish the Definition of Done: all the criteria a feature has to fulfill before it can be delivered to the end-user.
 Then we start working and move the task to the IN PROGRESS column.